The Stunning Transformation Of Faith Hill

 Faith was only 20 years old at the time of their wedding, which took place about a year and a half after they met.
 Despite having the best intentions, Faith later told People she rushed things and wasn't really ready for marriage at the time.
 "I was young," she said.
 "I just jumped in the fire way too soon."

 Despite her happy childhood, Faith Hill always felt like part of her was out there, just drifting along — and she wanted to find that missing piece.
-She explained to Good Housekeeping that the feeling was persistent, saying, "I was adopted into this incredible home, a loving, positive environment, yet I had this yearning, this kind of darkness that was also inside me."
+She told Good Housekeeping that the feeling was persistent, saying, "I was adopted into this incredible home, a loving, positive environment, yet I had this yearning, this kind of darkness that was also inside me."

 After searching for three years, Faith finally met her birth mother in 1993.
-Daniel Hill later told People that the three years Faith spent looking for her birth mother took something out of the singer, but Faith seems to have no regrets.
+Daniel Hill later told People that the three years Faith spent looking for her birth mother took something out of the singer, but she seemed to have no regrets.
 While recalling that first face-to-face meeting, Faith told Good Housekeeping, "The first time I met [my birth mother], I just stared at her.
 I'd never seen anyone that looked anything like me."
-She went on to explain that the experience filled something inside her she knew had been missing, especially once she realized how much she looks like her mother's mother as well.
+She went on to explain that the experience filled something inside her she knew had been missing, especially once she realized how much she looked like her mother's mother as well.
+Meeting her birth mother was such a watershed moment for Faith that it impacted nearly everything around her — including her marriage.

 In retrospect, Faith Hill understands that the search for her birth mother was part of a larger search for who she really was.
 While she's since praised her ex-husband, Daniel Hill, as being a wonderful person, once she found her birth mother, Faith realized she needed to move on from the relationship.
 She told Good Housekeeping, "I was going through so much.
 I was like a flower trying to bud.
 Marriage wasn't what I needed.
 It was a disguise."